tagtogorg/tagtog-doc/webeditor.md

       <br/>
       {% include image.html name="editor-tally-icons.png" width="600" caption="Entities are classified under Entity types.
 For each type some statistics are displayed: number of entities, manual annotated entities, automatic annotated entities, normalized entities" %}
       <br/>
+      <p markdown="1">If you **click on an entity, the entity is highlighted in the text and the [Document Review](webeditor.html#document-review) starts** with this entity.
+If you click again on the entity, you get out the Document Review mode</p>
       <p>To quickly digest the status of the annotated entities, you can:</p>
       <p class="list-item"><span class="list-item-1"></span><strong>Group</strong> entities</p>
       <p class="list-item"><span class="list-item-2"></span><strong>Filter</strong> entities</p>